aditya-chopde/aditya-chopde/README.md

 # Hi there, I'm Aditya Chopde! 👋

 Welcome to my GitHub profile!
-I'm passionate about coding, technology, and continuous learning.
+I'm a Web Developer and I'm passionate about coding, technology, and continuous learning.
 Here's a little about me and what I do:

 ## About Me